Best Running Shorts for Women of 2024

 Women’s trail running and ultrarunning shorts tend to differ from road running shorts in two key ways: storage and durability.
 On the roads where light and fast tend to be valued above all else, you can get away with flimsy shorts that flap in the wind and provide little coverage or storage.
 However, you may find that barely-there shorts don’t provide the chafing protection, storage options, or weather protection you want on super long runs and mountain days.

 While women’s trail running and ultrarunning shorts come in loose and fitted varieties, both tend to come with at least one or two pockets for holding calories or a phone.
-Some, such as the Ultimate Direction Women’s Velum Short, can hold much more.
-You’re also more likely to see higher-tech fabrics like a water-repellent coating, ripstop, or other materials built to withstand the elements, bushwhacking through vegetation, and sliding down rocks.
+Some, such as the Ultimate Direction Women’s Velum Short, can hold everything you need for several hours on the trail.
+With trail running shorts, you’re also more likely to see higher-tech fabrics like ripstop or other materials built to withstand the elements, bushwhacking through vegetation, and sliding down rocks.
+Some shorts will also have a durable water-repellant coating.
 We find that a durable waistband or drawstring proves more important on the trails to keep loaded-down shorts from slipping or bouncing.
-Fast-drying fabric helps prevent chafing and smell and keeps you warm and comfortable after afternoon monsoons or on those high-humidity days.
+The fast-drying fabric helps prevent chafing and smell and keeps you comfortable after afternoon monsoons or on those high-humidity days.

 Thanks to the virtue of trail running and ultrarunning taking place in nature and away from cars, reflective elements are less common on trail running shorts than road running varieties.
-However, a few of the shorts we tested do have reflective hits in key spots.
+However, a few of the shorts we tested have reflective accents in key spots.

 What shorts are best for ultrarunning?